-- 1. The THEC Rubric that will be used by the external reviewer during his/her site visit to campus - 2.
+- 1. The THEC Rubric that will be used by the external reviewer during his/her virtual visit - 2.
 Details on the structure and content of the program self-study report

 Please consider the THEC Rubric and the self-study narrative guidelines while preparing your program's self-study document.
 Referencing these guidelines frequently will ensure that the report is comprehensive and will minimize any revisions that need to be made.